department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/product/product-projects/cc-provider-selection.md

 - **PPMS is dependent on if individual provider or group provider (sometimes individual provider can also be group provider)**
 - **Facility locator team - in early Nov will be will be getting single call for providers (right now they have to make separate calls for single and group)**
 - Right now Facility Locator team uses Mapbox directly
-- Based on the way the data is structured, Facility Locator team has to perform a depulication of providers
+- Based on the way the data is structured, Facility Locator team has to perform a depulication of providers/care type association
   - Example - there can be multiple entries for one provider (example is podiatry)
   - Logic for this is in vets-api
 - PPMS serves different purposes - its core focus is not on veteran-facing applications